totaljs/jComponent/readme.md

 // Returns SETTER.
 // +v4.0.0

+EXEC('path.to.method', 'hide', 1000);
+// Returns EXEC.
+Can execute a function according to the path.
+// +v4.7.0

 // Registers a new workflow.
 Each workflow can have multiple implementation
 // and each implementation will be executed after another.
 // +v4.1.0